klmmmv/thesis/chap6.md

 not be used light hearted.
 This thesis showed that the virtual machine part can actually be called a virtual machine.
 This was proven by examining the concept of ASMs.
-The part of the compiler --- as a whole --- is still open for discussion and more in depth research.
+The part of the compiler --- as a whole --- is still open for discussion and more in depth research should be done.

 ASMs are not only a way to develop hard- and software systems but as we have seen also business processes.
 They have the capability